GfellerLab/MixTCRviz/README.md

    enrichment in one of them versus the baseline.
     * 1: The different TRAV segments (e.g., TRAV10D, TRAVN10 and TRAV10) are treated separately.

-- renormVJ (default=1)
+- renormVJ (default=1):
     * 0: Compare CDR3 length distribution and motif with those from the baseline repertoire or input2
     * 1: Compare CDR3 length distribution and motif with those from the baseline repertoire or input2 with the V-J usage observed in the input TCRs.
 In the plots the mark " | VJ" is used to indicate that CDR3 length distributions and motifs correspond to those expected with the V-J usage in the input TCRs.

-- species.default (default="HomoSapiens").
-Option to provide the species for all the TCR in input.
+- species.default (default="HomoSapiens"): Option to provide the species for all the TCR in input.
    This is useful if your input does not contain a "species" column.
    In case the input contains the "species" column, species.default is not considered.
    Should be either "HomoSapiens" or "MusMusculus"

-- model.default (default="Model_default") Option to provide the model for all the TCR in input, which is also used as the name of the output files.
+- model.default (default="Model_default"): Option to provide the model for all the TCR in input, which is also used as the name of the output files.
    This is useful if your input does not contain a "model" column.
    In case the input contains the "model" column, model.default is not considered.

-- set.cdr3a.length (default=NA) Length for the CDR3a motif to be shown in the main plot.
+- set.cdr3a.length (default=NA): Length for the CDR3a motif to be shown in the main plot.
    By default the value corresponding to the most frequent CDR3a length in input1 (and also present in input2 if input2 is given) is chosen.

-- set.cdr3b.length (default=NA) Length for the CDR3b motif to be shown in the main plot.
+- set.cdr3b.length (default=NA): Length for the CDR3b motif to be shown in the main plot.
    By default the value corresponding to the most frequent CDR3b length in input1 (and also present in input2 if input2 is given) is chosen.

-- N.min (default=10) Minimum number of TCR (i.e., V-J-CDR3) for at least
+- N.min (default=10): Minimum number of TCR (i.e., V-J-CDR3) for at least
    one chain.
 This number is computed after cleaning the data.

-- output.stat (default=1) Create a stat/ folder with .rds objects summarizing the raw statistics for each model.
+- output.stat (default=1): Create a stat/ folder with .rds objects summarizing the raw statistics for each model.
    Create also a processed_data/ folder with the data for each model after the different processing (e.g., removing alleles, correcting V/J names, removing inconsistent CDR3, etc.)

-- correct.gene.names (default=1)
+- correct.gene.names (default=1):
     * 0: Do not attempt to correct V/J gene names.
 Put to NA genes not in IMGT.
     * 1: Attempt to correct V/J gene names not in IMGT based on our internal dictionary.
 Put to NA genes that could not be corrected

-- check.cdr3.mode (default=1)
+- check.cdr3.mode (default=1):
     * 0: Keep all CDR3 without any correction.
     * 1: Remove V and CDR3 when the first CDR3 amino acid is incompatible with the V segment;
         Remove J and CDR3 when the last two amino acids are not compatible with the J segments.